2018-2019 Concert Series

 - Thursday, December 13, 2018 – Westlake Hills Presbyterian Church – Purchase Tickets for this Concert

-- Friday, December 14, 2018 – St. Louis Catholic Church Chapel – Purchase Tickets for this Concert
+- Friday, December 14, 2018 SOLD OUT – St. Louis Catholic Church Chapel – Purchase Tickets for this Concert

 For the first time since 2012, Ensemble VIII will present Handel’s Messiah with period instruments.
 Experience the complete oratorio in the vibrant and detailed clarity that Handel would have expected with streamlined forces, expert execution, and the brilliant timbres of the Baroque instruments he himself conducted.
 This concert is generously sponsored by Ellen and David Berman.